We have prioritized among the UN's 17 global sustainability goals and selected six goals where we can contribute to sustainable development.

 In 2020, AF Bostäder analyzed the connection between the UN’s Global Goals and our own sustainability-related operational goals.
 We prioritized six Global Goals in which AF Bostäder can contribute to sustainable development.
-At present, five of these have a clear connection to our own goals, while the relation to the sixth (15.5) concerning biodiversity can be further strengthened.
-AF Bostäder also started work on setting sustainability requirements for our partners that correspond to our own.
+Target 13.1, concerning emissions, will be linked to a new sustainable operational target in 2022.
+Target 15.5 concerning biodiversity can be further strengthened.
+The other targets have a clear connection to our goals.

 Target 7.3: By 2030, double the global rate of improvement in energy efficiency

 Properties consume a considerable amount of energy and AF Bostäder is therefore working in a target-oriented way to improve energy efficiency.
 AF Bostäder has a target to reduce energy consumption measured in kW h/m2 by 10% by 2024.

 Target 8.8: Protect labor rights and promote a safe and secure work environment for all workers

 AF Bostäder is to offer a workplace that creates value, based on collective agreements, systematic work environment management, increased health promotion, continuous staff surveys, and professional development.
 Our target is to get 125 out of 180 points in the Attractive Employer Index (AVI) by 2024.